AITGmbH/AIT.VSTS.PackageStrongifier/Contribution.md

 # How to run standalone (development)

-First restore all depencies `fake run build.fsx`
-Then enter the task directory `cd CreateSignedPackages.dev`
+First restore all dependencies `fake run build.fsx` Then enter the task directory `cd CreateSignedPackages.dev`

 And restore task dependencies `./bin/paket.exe restore`